expresspigeon/blog/src/content/kb/transactional/transactional-attachments.md

 }
 ~~~~

-In a call above, the `id` represents an ID of a message that was sent.
-You can use this value in order to get a report on status of this message.
+In the call above, the `id` represents an ID of a message that was sent.
+You can use this value in order to get a report on the status of this message.
 Please, see below on how to retrieve such a report.